 A crucial element to the City's overall comprehensive plan, the North Main Streetscape is in the process of being vastly improved.
 Residents along the route have been notified and construction is slotted to start in the Summer of 2023.
 Improvements here will include upgraded streets, sidewalks, lighting and safety along with more housing, commercial spaces, and more!

 The Downtown Pittston Partnership was recently awarded a grant through Lowe's 100 Hometowns.
 The RDA is partnering with the Partnership and the City of Pittston and using this grant to complete an art academy, which will provide affordable work studios for artists as well as several classrooms for art instruction.
 The project will allow for long-term sustainable physical space and community programming opportunities for both accomplished and fledging artists, and encourage inclusive, diverse community engagement.

 Since the RDA's original renovation on this property occurred over 18 years ago, Lincoln Heights is in need of some updates.
-Beginning this year, the building will be undergoing extensive roof and HVAC replacement, along with several masonry repairs.
+The building has gone through new HVAC, sidewalk upgrades and now will undergo several masonry and roof repairs.
 No residents will be displaced during these upgrades.